 Brand Strategy

-Chinese New Year 2026 – PART 1 : Cultural Fluency in the Year of the Horse
+Chinese New Year 2026 : Cultural Fluency in the Year of the Horse

 celine brand lunar new year campaign wishing tree Chinese culture

-In Chinese visual culture, the horse is not a decorative mascot.
-It carries meanings of endurance, motion, and progress.
-The strongest Chinese New Year 2026 campaigns treat the horse as a narrative gateway rather than a literal image, using it to express values such as renewal, continuity, and purposeful movement
+The strongest Chinese New Year 2026 campaigns treat the horse as a narrative gateway rather than a literal image.
+Finding inspiration in ancient calligraphy masterpieces or contemporary art, many brands shares a visual representation of the horse to express values such as renewal, continuity, and purposeful movement.

 Hennessy x Xu Zhen Art Collaboration — Chinese New Year 2026 Limited Edition